-Although the ILC is able to make grants of money to Aboriginal or Torres Strait Islander corporations on terms that would enable a corporation to acquire land without any further involvement by the ILC, subsection (3) contemplates that the ILC will perform its land acquisition functions primarily by acquiring land and then granting it as soon as possible to an Aboriginal or Torres Strait Islander corporation.
+Although the ILC is able to make grants of money to Aboriginal or Torres Strait Islander corporations on terms that would enable a corporation to acquire land without any further involvement by the ILC, subsection (3) requires the ILC to give priority to performing its land acquisition functions by acquiring land and granting it as soon as possible to an Aboriginal or Torres Strait Islander corporation.
 In instances where the ILC considers it appropriate to make a grant of money rather than of land to an Aboriginal or Torres Strait Islander corporation, the ILC would usually be involved in the purchase as the agent.
-Only when either of those courses is impracticable or inadvisable for commercial or other reasons would the ILC be expected to perform its land management functions in a different manner.
+Only when either of those courses is impracticable or inadvisable for commercial or other reasons would the ILC be expected to perform its land acquisition functions in a different manner.